HEALTHY EATING AND MALNUTRITION

 Accessibility in Visual Style

-Traditional health and nutrition materials often lean heavily on textbook-style diagrams and clinical aesthetics.
-To counter this, we developed a visual style that uses abstraction and intuitive visual cues, such as simplified icons and an approachable color palette, to guide the user through the narrative.
+Traditional health materials often rely on textbook-style diagrams and clinical visuals.
+We developed a visual style with abstract icons that metaphorically describe each system’s function and impact, paired with a color palette to guide users through the narrative.

 Shorthand Constraints